Vraj1103/spur/README.md

 ### **Trade-offs**

 - **Synchronize: True**: Used for speed of development.
 In a real production environment, I would disable this and use proper **TypeORM Migrations** to manage schema changes safely.
-- **In-Memory/Redis Context**: Context window management is simple (last N messages).
+- **In-Memory/Redis Context**: Context window management is simple.
 For very long conversations, a summarization strategy would be more cost-effective.

 ### **If I had more time...**